AguilarLagunasArturo/stable-diffusion-cli/README.md

 # Stable Difussion CLI
-A Stable Diffusion CLI approach to start generating images using HugginFace pipelines in a Colabs Notebook.
+A Stable Diffusion CLI approach to start generating images using HugginFace pipelines in a Colab Notebook.

 I don't know if this is a low level entry to this world, but I feel more confortable coding intead of using GUI interfaces to better understand the process!